-We were given the go ahead to work on our vineyard in September, right in the middle of harvest time.
+We were given the go ahead to work on our restoration vineyard in September.
+Right in the middle of harvest time.
 Talk about thrown in the deep end.
-But the plus side is from the get go we would know what we were dealing with, which would then highlight what the priorities would be in the vineyard in the next year, as well as what would be needed in the winery.
+The plus side is from the get go we would know what we were dealing with: bees, birds, mildew and rot.
+At least it highlighted what the priorities would be in the vineyard in the next year.

 So what types of grapes did our vineyard have?
 Chardonnay, Pinot Noir and Pinot Meunier, the classic combination for a sparkling wine.
 A fairly even split between the three over the 1.5 hectares.
-However, the Chardonnay were in very, very bad condition, with many vines dead or not yielding, and almost no foliage.
+However, the Chardonnay were in very, very bad condition.
+Many of the vines are dead or not yielding, and there is almost no foliage.
 In the end we only harvested a bucket full.

 In the end we did it in stages.
 We harvested the Chardonnay first, since there was so little and we simply did not want to lose more of it.
 Also, with so little foliage it was not really going to ripen any further.
 We also harvested a little of the Pinot Noir since it was in the best condition and one corner of the vineyard had ripened very well.

 We then set up scarecrows to fend off the birds and tensely waited, watching the weather, watching for more rot, watching for ripening.
 In the end we didn’t really get our window of sunshine and decided to harvest most of the grapes sooner rather than later.

 It wasn’t much of a harvest, but it was ours.
 Our first, and hopefully our worst.
 A rather weird thing to say, but we have great hopes that things can only get better in the vineyard.

 Now it was on to make some wine…

 As wine makers ourselves, we are always on the search for interesting, unique and particularly French wine items for our vintage and antiques shop.
 Here’s a taste of some of the things we have found: